Q. What types of donations does The United Church of Canada Archives accept?

 Q. What material is considered for inclusion into The United Church of Canada Archives?

 A. The United Church of Canada Archives considers material for inclusion into its collection based on criteria outlined in its Acquisition Mandate.

 Q. How do I donate material to The United Church of Canada Archives?

-A. To donate material please contact the Archivist to discuss the material in question.
+A. To donate material please contact the Archives to discuss the material in question.

 Q. Can I limit access to the private papers I donate?